bmcandr/lis-bootcamp/guides/LIS-on-NCCS-discover.md

     module load lisf_7_intel_19_1_0_166
     ```

 7. You are now ready to clone [LISF](https://github.com/NASA-LIS/LISF.git) and practice compiling.
-The storage quota for your `$HOME` directory is pretty small so we suggest that you work in `$NOBACKUP` which is located at `/discover/nobackup/<userid>`.
+The storage quota for your `$HOME` directory is pretty small so we suggest that you work in `$NOBACKUP` which is located at `/discover/nobackup/<userid>`.*

     ```sh
     cd $NOBACKUP
     ```

+    Check the storage quota in your home and $NOBACKUP directories by entering the following command:

+    ```sh
+    /usr/local/bin/showquota
+    ```

+    Values will be shown in kilobytes (KB).
+Divide by 1000 to convert to megabytes or 10000 to convert to gigabytes.

-    Follow the [Working with GitHub](https://github.com/NASA-LIS/LISF/blob/master/docs/working_with_github/working_with_github.adoc) documentation to clone the LIS sourcecode into the directory you created.
+8. Follow the [Working with GitHub](https://github.com/NASA-LIS/LISF/blob/master/docs/working_with_github/working_with_github.adoc) documentation to clone the LIS source code into the directory you created.

     *New to Git and GitHub?
 Need a refresher?
 Try these links:*